 What is an Open Graph Image?

-Whenever you share a web page on a social media site like Facebook or Twitter, an associated image accompanies a post.
-This is what’s called an Open Graph Image.
 Web developers create these images using what’s called the open graph protocol.
 When used, images from web pages are turned into objects that can be pulled from the page and used on other platforms.
-That’s how Facebook other social media platforms can display a preview image simply through a user sharing a link.
+That’s how Facebook and other social media platforms can display a preview image simply by sharing a link.

 Why is an open graph image important?
 If your OG image is good, it will provide visual context to the content found on your webpage.
 And the most captivating images work to attract Facebook users to click.

-If there is no OG image, your post will look like the screenshot below, a plain box featuring the webpage URL and its meta description:
+If there is no OG image, your post will look like the screenshot below: a plain box featuring the webpage URL and its meta description.

 Check the screenshot below for an example of using an open graph image properly: